On this page

 - Business Source Complete - business and economic aspects of public policy issues, including health policy.

-- Canadian Newstand - full text of major Canadian newspapers and Canwest's small market BC papers.
+- Canadian Newsstream - full text of major Canadian newspapers and Canwest's small market BC papers.

-- Canadian Public Policy Collection - publications include primary research and opinion from Canadian public policy institutes, research institutes, think tanks, advocacy groups, government agencies and university research centers.
+- Canadian Electronic Library - publications include primary research and opinion from Canadian public policy institutes, research institutes, think tanks, advocacy groups, government agencies and university research centers.

 - CBCA Complete - multidisciplinary index to Canadian journals and magazines.
 Includes Statistics Canada's Health reports from 1998-present.